BetonQuest/BetonQuest/docs/05-Reference.md

 * `first` are pointers to options the NPC will use at the beginning of the conversation.
 He will choose the first one that meets all conditions.
 You define these options in `npc_options` branch.
 * `final_events` are events that will fire on conversation end, no matter how it ends (so you can create e.g. guards attacking the player if he tries to run).
 You can leave this option out if you don't need any final events.
 * `stop` determines if player can move away from an NPC while in this conversation (false) or if he's stopped every time he tries to (true).
 If enabled, it will also suspend the conversation when the player quits, and resume it after he joins back in.
 This way he will have to finish his conversation no matter what. _It needs to be in `''`!_ You can modify the distance at which the conversation is ended / player is moved back with `max_npc_distance` option in the _config.yml_.
+* `interceptor` optionally set a chat interceptor for this conversation.
+Multiple interceptors can be provided in a comma-separated list with the first valid one used.
 * `NPC_options` is a branch with texts said by the NPC.
 * `player_options` is a branch with options the player can choose.
 * `text` defines what will display on screen.
 If you don't want to set any events/conditions/pointers to the option, just skip them.
 Only `text` is always required.